-Mets’ deGrom has arm inflammation, out at least 2 more weeks
+Mets ace deGrom (elbow) expected out until September

 With deGrom sidelined, the Mets’ rotation will be led by Marcus Stroman, the only starter to take every scheduled turn this season, and Tylor Megill, whose 2.04 ERA is the second-lowest in team history for a rookie through seven starts behind Nolan Ryan.

-Taijuan Walker earned his first All-Star Game berth but has a 15.43 ERA in the second half.
-Carlos Carrasco, who suffered a torn right hamstring in spring training, made his New York debut Friday night and Rich Hill, acquired from the Tampa Bay Rays on July 23, is slated to make his second start for his new club Saturday.
+Taijuan Walker earned his first All-Star selection but has a 15.43 ERA in the second half.
+Carlos Carrasco, who tore his right hamstring in spring training, made his New York debut Friday night and Rich Hill, acquired from the Tampa Bay Rays on July 23, is slated to make his second start for his new club Saturday.

 More AP baseball: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports